 \begin{lemma} In any equilibrium $(\Gamma_1,\Gamma_2)$: \begin{enumerate} \item $U_1(\Gamma_1,\Gamma_2)=U_2(\Gamma_1,\Gamma_2)=0$. \item $W_1(x) \leq 0$ and $W_2(x) \leq 0$ for all $x \in [0,1]$. \end{enumerate} \end{lemma}

-We provide a formal proof in Supplementary Appendix A, but the logic is straightforward.
 Property (1) follows from the game being zero-sum and the observation that each sender $i$ can guarantee a payoff $U_i = 0$ by fully revealing the state.
 While property (1) says that sender equilibrium payoffs equal those from full revelation, it does not say that we must have full revelation in equilibrium: for instance if the $u_1$ and $u_2$ are linear, any $(\Gamma_1,\Gamma_2)$ constitute an equilibrium.